William de Beauchamp, 9th Earl of Warwick: Career

 He became hereditary High Sheriff of Worcestershire for life on the death of his father in 1268.
 He was a close friend of Edward I of England, and was an important leader in Edward's invasion of Wales in 1277.

 In 1294, he raised the siege of Conwy Castle, where the King had been penned in, crossing the estuary.

 He was victorious on 5 March 1295 at the battle of Maes Moydog against the rebel prince of Wales, Madog ap Llywelyn.
-In a night attack on the Welsh infantry he used cavalry to drive them into compact formations which were then shot up by his archers and charged.
+In a night attack on the Welsh infantry, he used cavalry to drive them into compact formations, which were then shot up by his archers and charged.

 Family

 His father was William (III) de Beauchamp of Elmley Castle, Worcestershire, and his mother was Isabel de Mauduit, sister and heiress of William Mauduit, 8th Earl of Warwick, from whom he inherited his title in 1268.

-He had a sister, Sarah, who married Richard Talbot.
-He had a brother, Walter de Beauchamp of Powyke & Alcester, (d.
-1303) who married both Alice de Bohun & Alice de Toeni.
+He had two sisters, Sarah, who married Richard Talbot, and had son Gilbert Talbot, 1st Baron Talbot, and Alicia who married Bernard I de Brus, and one brother, Walter de Beauchamp of Powyke & Alcester, (d.
+1303) who married both Alice de Bohun and Alice de Toeni.

 He married Maud FitzJohn.
 Their children included: